helagro/Applied-IoT/README.md

 ### Finalizing the design

-Show the final results of your project.
-Give your final thoughts on how you think the project went.
-What could have been done in an other way, or even better?
-Pictures are nice!
+- [ ] Give your final thoughts on how you think the project went.
+- [ ] What could have been done in an other way, or even better?
 - [ ] Show final results of the project
 - [ ] Pictures
 - [ ] *Video presentation